saadricklamar/booj-books/README.md

 The Front End was built with [NativeScript Vue](https://nativescript-vue.org/en/docs/introduction/).
 [Mocha/Chai](https://mochajs.org/) were used for unit testing.
 And the NativeScript [PlayGround](https://apps.apple.com/us/app/nativescript-playground/id1263543946?ls=1) and [Preview](https://apps.apple.com/us/app/nativescript-preview/id1264484702) Apps were used as a simulator to build this project.

+Booj's Books utilizes two RESTful APIs:

+One is built in [Laravel](https://laravel.com/) and stores book information.
+That repo can be found [here](https://github.com/saadricklamar/boojbooklist).

-Booj's Books utilizes a Restful API that was built in [Laravel](https://laravel.com/).
-The Back End repo can be found [here](https://github.com/saadricklamar/boojbooklist).
+The second RESTful API is built in [Node.js](https://nodejs.org/en/) and stores mock user information.
+That repo can be found [here](https://github.com/saadricklamar/booj-users).

 ## Demo